Gingivitis Treatment in Albany, East Greenbush & Troy, NY

 How Does Gingivitis Happen?

 Plaque is a biofilm made up of oral bacteria, bacterial waste products, food residue and saliva.
 You can see this white or yellowish slime building up where your teeth meet your gums – even if you just skip one brushing session.
 Without proper brushing and flossing, plaque can also develop below the gum line where it’s more difficult to detect.
 It adheres to the cementum covering the roots of your teeth.
 This layer of plaque is very irritating to your gums.
 As it hardens, plaque turns into tartar which causes even more persistent inflammation.
+It is essential to get regular cleanings and practice brushing habits in between.
 Anyone can get gingivitis.
 However, it is most common in families that have a history of gum disease.
 Other risk factors include:

 - Tobacco use or substance abuse